Submit Your Film!

 Selection Criteria

-• Many films that are not accepted lack a sense of completeness.
-For narratives and non-fiction films, this implies structure, a sense of conclusion, an arc to the though-story, and/or a message of some sort.
-For abstract or experimental films, we are looking for consistency and intentionality in the piece, regardless of the creative styling.
+• INTENT: Films are not accepted if they lack a sense of completeness.
+For narratives and non-fiction films, this implies structure, a sense of conclusion, an arc to the through-story, or a “message” of some sort (even if it’s not blatantly expressed).
+For abstract or experimental films, completeness suggests consistency and intention in the piece, regardless of the creative styling.

-• Films with poor audio quality (i.e. clipping sounds or very muffled dialogue) will likely be declined as audio is equally important to the imagery of a film when creating an entertaining experience.
+• AUDIO: Films with poor audio quality (i.e. clipping or muffled dialogue) will likely be declined as audio is equally important to the imagery of a film when creating an entertaining experience.

-• “Rough cuts” will be considered as they are presented and not based on a proposed or described final version.
-We will consider a rough cut as-is and base our determinations on the quality of that piece.
-We strongly recommend sending the final, fully edited version of your film by August 31 to have the best chance of consideration.
+• ROUGH CUTS: We consider rough cuts as they are, and base our determinations on the quality of that submission – not on a described final version.
+We strongly recommend sending the final, fully edited version of your film by August 31.
 If selected, you will then have until September 15 to send us a high-resolution file of that piece.
-Final files that vary notably from their original submission may be removed from the final program.
+If these final files vary notably from the original submission, the film may be removed from the program.

 How to Submit Your Film